4 CABINS VERSION - NEVER CHARTERED - TWO OWNERS ONLY

-As per our company policy for offshore cruising vessel, Living Daylight is to be fully surveyed at the end of September by an independent Australian surveyor who will fly to Fiji especially for this purpose.
-The report will be available on request.
+As per our company policy for offshore cruising vessel, Living Daylight was fully surveyd by an independent Australian surveyor.
+The report is available on request.
 Small cosmetic work needed, such as salon upholstery and bathroom mirrors which have corroded around their outer edge.

 Read on for the full description!